Felixsu1997/Felixsu1997.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "About Yu-Hsiang (Felix) Su"
+excerpt: "About Yu-Xiang (Felix) Su"
 author_profile: true
 redirect_from:
   - /about/